chris-gomes/steam-game-recommendations/README.md

 # Steam Game Recommendations

-The goal of this to use content based and collaborative filtering methods to build recommendation systems for recommending Steam games for a user to play.
+The goal of this project is to use collaborative filtering methods to build recommendation systems for recommending Steam games for users based on games they previously played.

 # Getting Started
 1. Clone this repo